chou403/astro-theme-cactus/README.md

 If you would rather not include this integration, simply remove the component `src/components/Search.astro`, and uninstall both `@pagefind/default-ui` & `pagefind` from package.json.
 You will also need to remove the postbuild script from here as well.

 You can reduce the initial css payload of your css, as demonstrated [here](https://github.com/chrismwilliams/astro-theme-cactus/pull/145#issue-1943779868), by lazy loading the web components styles.

-## Analytics

-You may want to track the number of visitors you receive to your blog/website in order to understand trends and popular posts/pages you've created.
-There are a number of providers out there one could use, including web hosts such as [vercel](https://vercel.com/analytics), [netlify](https://www.netlify.com/products/analytics/), and [cloudflare](https://www.cloudflare.com/web-analytics/).

-This theme/template doesn't include a specific solution due to there being a number of use cases and/or options which some people may or may not use.

-You may be asked to included a snippet inside the **HEAD** tag of your website when setting it up, which can be found in `src/layouts/Base.astro`.
-Alternatively, you could add the snippet in `src/components/BaseHead.astro`.

-## Deploy

-[Astro docs](https://docs.astro.build/en/guides/deploy/) has a great section and breakdown of how to deploy your own Astro site on various platforms and their idiosyncrasies.

-By default the site will be built (see [Commands](#commands) section above) to a `/dist` directory.

-## Acknowledgment

-This theme was inspired by [Hexo Theme Cactus](https://github.com/probberechts/hexo-theme-cactus)

-## License

-MIT